 Very good read though, check it out!

 These are short-form posts for small updates and quick thoughts.
-They are automatically published to LinkedIn, Twitter, and Mastodon, too.
+They are automatically published to social channels, and have their own RSS feed, too.